bsamek/evergreen-wiki/Developing-Running-an-Evergreen-Instance.md

-# Installation

-In its current alpha state, installing evergreen can be a confusing process.
-Rest assured that once it is up and running, there will be very little configuration and maintenance for the end user.

 ## Requirements

 ##### Install Go From Source
 One of Evergreen's most defining features is its reliance on Go's cross compilation support.
-In the current release, Go 1.4, cross compilation requires installing Go from source, which you can do by following the instructions [here](https://golang.org/doc/install/source).
+Install it [here](https://golang.org/doc/install/source).

 #### Install MongoDB
 Evergreen was built by the developers of MongoDB, so it's no surprise that Evergreen relies on MongoDB for all of its back-end storage needs.